manoj0806/python-regular-expressions/README.md

 # regex
-Basic regular expression built in python to extract data out of a text file.
+Basic regular expressions built in python to extract data out of a text file.